 - Open the Details View of the deliverable for which you want to define a predecessor or successor.

 - Add predecessors or successors using one of the buttons.

 4. Finish the process and review the result.

-- If you are connecting two deliverables using the same process, Sablono will first identify trade-to-trade handovers in that process and connect the deliverable based on those.
+- If you are connecting two Deliverables using the same process, Sablono will first identify trade-to-trade handovers in that process and connect the Deliverables based on these transfers.
 Let's look at an example: Whenever Team A finishes its consecutive work and Team B takes over, Sablono will connect the last activity that Team A needs to do on Deliverable 1 to the first activity Team A needs to do on Deliverable 2.